maliMirkec/personal-website/source/_posts/spg.md

 ## Data Files

 When you want to store data that are not available in Markdown files, you should use data files.
 For example, if you need to save the list of your social links that you want to display in the footer of your site.
 All generators support `YAML` and `JSON` files.
-Additionally, Jekyll supports CSV files and Hugo supports `TOML` files.
+Additionally, Jekyll supports `CSV` files, and Hugo supports `TOML` files.

 Let's store those social links in our data file.
 Since all generators support `YAML` format, let's save the data in `social.yml` file: